zetxqx/gateway-api-inference-extension/site-src/api-types/inferencemodelrewrite.md

 *   **Model Aliasing**: Map a model name in the request body (e.g., `food-review`) to a specific version (e.g., `food-review-v1`).
 *   **Generic Fallbacks**: Redirect unknown model requests to a default model.
 *   **Traffic Splitting**: Gradually roll out new model versions (Canary deployment) by splitting traffic between two models based on percentage weights.

+    !!! note "Scope of Traffic Splitting"
+        Traffic splitting with `InferenceModelRewrite` is scoped to traffic within a single `InferencePool`.
+It will not split traffic between two different pools, but rather between two adapters served by the same `InferencePool`.

 ## Spec